 What is Feast of the Seven Fishes

-The Feast of Seven Fishes is a classic Italian-American Christmas Eve tradition of serving seven different seafood dishes, or seven different kinds of seafood in any number of dishes.
-The key is the number seven!
+The Feast of Seven Fishes is a mostly Italian-American Christmas Eve tradition of serving seven different seafood dishes, or seven different kinds of seafood in any number of dishes.
 Of course, if you have the stomach for it (pun intended), you can always do more.

-The seven (7) dishes of fishes, count them!
+The seven (7) dishes of fishes—count them!—in our mostly traditional Perfect Feast of Seven Fishes Menu.
 Use the links to skip ahead:

 - Marinated Sardines and Cannellini Bean Puree with Balsamic